boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 # Configuring Radial Gauge

-`Radial Gauge` allows you measure the processing efficiency through the key performance indicator (KPI) like value and goal.
+`Radial Gauge` allows you to measure processing efficiency through key performance indicators (KPIs) such as value and goal.

 ![Radial gauge](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/radialgauge.png)

 ## How to configure data to Radial Gauge

-`Radial Gauge` needs one actual value and/or one target value as minimum requirement to showcase.
+`Radial Gauge` requires at least one actual value and/or one target value to display.

-Follow these steps to configure data to the Radial Gauge:
+Follow these steps to configure data for the Radial Gauge:

-1. Drag the Radial Gauge into the canvas and resize it to your required size.
+1. Drag the Radial Gauge onto the canvas and adjust its size as needed.

 ![Drag and drop](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/drop-widget.png)

-2. Click the `Data Source` button in the configuration panel.
+2. Click on the `Data Source` button in the configuration panel.

 ![Data source panel click](/static/assets/visualizing-data/visualization-widgets/images/databutton.png)

-3. Click `CREATE NEW` to launch a new connection from the connection type panel.
+3. Click on `CREATE NEW` to establish a new connection from the connection type panel.

 ![Create new click](/static/assets/visualizing-data/visualization-widgets/images/datasourcebutton.png)

-4. In the `DATA SOURCES` panel, click any one of the listed connection type buttons as shown in the following.
-Here, the `Microsoft Excel` type is selected for demonstration.
+4. In the `DATA SOURCES` panel, select one of the listed connection type buttons.
+For this demonstration, the `Microsoft Excel` type is chosen.

 ![Excel connection type](/static/assets/visualizing-data/visualization-widgets/images/datasourcelist.png)

-5. In the `NEW DATA SOURCE` configuration panel, enter the name and choose the file path, and then click `Preview & Connect.`
+5. In the `NEW DATA SOURCE` configuration panel, enter the name, choose the file path, and then click `Preview & Connect`.

 ![Select file path](/static/assets/visualizing-data/visualization-widgets/images/connectbutton.png)